 indicates how much silver it takes to buy gold.

-In other words, it requires 71.4 ounces of silver to buy 1 ounce of gold at these prices.
+In other words, it requires 82 silver ounces to buy 1 ounce of gold at these prices.

 The Gold-to-Silver Chart